 This is one of my favourite recipes from Sara Forte's The Sprouted Kitchen cookbook.
 I have changed it slightly from the original by adding some raisins, and often make it without the parsley.
-If you'd like to include all four food groups in your salad, I'd imagine this would also be good with little chunks of sharp cheddar.
+I'd imagine this would also be good with some sharp cheese.

 The only downside to this salad is that it needs to be enjoyed the day of - otherwise it turns an unappetizing yellowish colour.
 (But it's still delicious!)
 I've been told that coating the broccoli in a little bit of oil first might help, but I haven't tried it yet.

 - 2 bunches broccoli with stems (about 1 lb/454 g total)

 - ½ cup (125 mL) toasted sunflower seeds

 - 1 apple, such as Gala, Fuji or Honeycrisp, cored and diced

 - ¼ cup (60 mL) finely chopped parsley

 - ¼ cup (60 mL) raisins